 In the following, the risks that can arise, for example, from inadequate internal processes and from human error or system failures at the Company or at external third parties are presented.
-These risks can affect the performance of the fund, and can thus also adversely affect the net asset value per unit and the capital invested by the investor.
+These risks can affect the performance of the fund, and can thus also adversely affect the net asset value per unit and the capital invested by the investor employees of the Company or of external third parties, or be damaged by outside events such as natural disasters or pandemics.
+These events may be caused or exacerbated by failure to take sustainability into account.